Nice to meet you.

 • Updates: periodic system releases mean a lot of continual maintenance work for app developers.

-How native mobile apps are built
+How are native mobile apps built?

 Native mobile apps are built in platform-specific languages.
-Native app developers use Swift or Objective-C for iOS apps, Java or C++ for Android apps and C# for Windows Phone apps.
+Native app developers use Swift or Objective-C for iOS apps, Java or C++ for Android apps, and C# for Windows Phone apps.
 Yes, that means if you want your native app to be available for download on Android and iOS devices, you’ll need to build multiple versions that, most likely, won’t have identical user interfaces.

 native app android iOS side by side(image by Mariana Gomes)